-Sarratt C of E Primary School has an annual admission number of 26 pupils.
+Sarratt C of E Primary School has a published admission number (PAN) of 26 pupils.
 Section 324 of the Education Act 1996 requires the governing body to admit a child with an EHC Plan (Education, Health and Care Plan) that names the school.
+These children will be admitted within the PAN and before any oversubscription criteria are applied.
 If there are fewer applications than places available at a school all applicants will be admitted.
 If there are more applications than places available, the criteria outlined below will be used to prioritise applications.